Information for Our Community

 Gifts, grants and research support

-The School of Medicine received $569.2 million from the National Institutes of Health in the 2022 federal fiscal year.
+The School of Medicine received $583.6 million from the National Institutes of Health (NIH) in the 2023 federal fiscal year, the second highest amount of funding from the NIH of all medical schools nationwide.

 Revenue and economic impact